|Meet Our Teachers|

 Tahla Stephens – Fine Art, Pre-Algebra, Algebra 1, World History

 Tahla Stephens has a passion for teaching.
 Before God blessed her with children, she taught in both public and private schools.
 She taught as a homeschool mom for 15 yrs, and in all has been a classroom instructor and/or tutor for 34 years.
 She has been involved in numerous homeschool programs, for which she has done administrative work and teaching.
 Tahla has been teaching math classes at CCA since 2005 and has recently added Fine Arts & World History to her repertoire.
 She is a Watercolourist and Fiber Artist but enjoys experiencing the creative process in many art medias.
-Tahla desires to go beyond the facts based memorization that is the emphasis of most World History classes today and challenge her students to discuss & analyze the ideas, events and cultures of the past.
+Tahla desires to go beyond the facts based memorization that is the emphasis of most World History classes today and challenge her students to discuss and analyze the ideas, events and cultures of the past.
 Tahla strongly believes in mastery of mathematical concepts or art techniques, and will work tirelessly to make sure her students thoroughly understand the material she teaches.
 Tahla has a Bachelor’s degree in Elementary Education from UNC with a minor in Special Education.